Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Related Work

-\textbf{Audio-driven video generation.} Audio-driven Video Synthesis (Speech2Video) is to drive movements of human bodies with input audio.
-Much exciting work has been done in this area.
-For example, SythesisObama~\cite{suwajanakorn2017synthesizing} focused on synthesizing a talking-head video by driving mouth motion with speech using an RNN.
+\textbf{Audio-driven video generation.} Audio-driven Video Synthesis is to drive movements of human bodies with input audio.
+For example, SythesisObama~\cite{suwajanakorn2017synthesizing} focused on synthesizing a talking-head video by driving mouth motion with speech using RNN.
 A mouth sequence was first generated via texture mapping and then pasted onto an existing human speech video.
-However, SythesisObama needs approximately 17 hours of training data for one person, so it is not scalable. ~\cite{chen2019hierarchical} utilized facial landmarks to generate video from identity image and audio signal. ~\cite{zhou2019talking} generated high-quality talking face videos using disentangled audio-visual representation.
-Wang \cite{wang2020speech} proposed a GAN-based network based on the attentional multiple representations to synthesize talking head video from a given speech.
+However, SythesisObama needs approximately 17 hours of training data for one person, which is not scalable. ~\cite{chen2019hierarchical} utilized facial landmarks to generate video from identity image and audio signal. ~\cite{zhou2019talking} generated high-quality talking face videos using disentangled audio-visual representation.
+Wang \cite{wang2020speech} proposed a GAN-based network based on the attentional multiple representations to synthesize talking-head videos from speech.
 Taylor \cite{taylor2017deep} introduce a deep learning approach using sliding window regression for generating realistic speech animation.
-However, their animation predictions are made in terms of the reference face AAM parameterization re-targeting to a character, which introduces a potential source of errors.
-Ginosar \cite{ginosar2019learning} proposed a method to learn individual styles of speech gesture in two stages.
+Their animation predictions are made in terms of the reference face AAM parameterization re-targeting to a character, which introduces a potential source of errors.
+Ginosar \cite{ginosar2019learning} proposed a method to learn individual styles of speech gestures in two stages.
 However, final generated videos from their rendering stage have a few artifacts.
 Thies \cite{thies2019neural} developed a 3D face model by audio and rendered the output video using a technique called neural rendering ~\cite{thies2019deferred}.
 They proposed Audio2ExpressionNet, a temporal network architecture to map an audio stream to a 3D blend shape basis representing person-specific talking styles.
-This method needs a long time to train.
 Previously, mouth movement synthesis is mostly deterministic: given a pronunciation, the mouth's movement or shape is similar across different persons and contexts.
-Alternately, Liao \cite{liao2020speech2video} proposed a novel 2-stage pipeline of generating an audio-driven virtual speaker with full-body movements.
+Alternately, Liao \cite{liao2020speech2video} proposed a novel two-stage pipeline of generating an audio-driven virtual speaker with full-body movements.
 Their method was able to add personalized gestures in the speech by interpolating key poses.
 They also utilized 3D skeleton constraints to guarantee that the final video is physically plausible.
-However, this method is audio-based and has the limitations as mentioned earlier.
+However, these method are audio-based and has limitations as mentioned earlier.